YouTube’s crisis resource panels let you connect with live support, 24/7 from recognized crisis service partners. The panels may surface:

 - In your search results, when you search for topics related to certain health crises or emotional distress.

 If you want to learn more, the crisis resource panel also links you to the partner’s website.
 We want to give you info that’s helpful and timely, so you can’t dismiss the crisis resource panel right now.

 Crisis resource panels may not be available in all countries/regions and languages.
 We're working to bring crisis resource panels to more countries/regions.

 If you are in a suicidal crisis or emotional distress, you can use the info below to get help:

 - United States:

-- Get in touch with the National Suicide Prevention Lifeline (the Lifeline) by calling 1-800-273-TALK (8255) or using their web chat service.
+- Get in touch with 988 Suicide and Crisis Lifeline by calling 988 or using their web chat service.
 Crisis workers are available 24 hours a day, 7 days a week.
-Calls and chats are free and confidential.
+Calls and chats are free of charge and confidential.

 - Other countries/regions: To find a crisis center in your area, go to the International Association for Suicide Prevention website.

 If you believe someone else is in danger of suicide, you can: